 As soon as you can after taking the test, write down as much as you can remember from it.
 Write down anything that confused you, was unexpectedly difficult, sections you felt confident on, etc. This will help you plan for your next study cycle because now you’re aware of what you need the most help with on a live test.
 While your score report will help, these impression notes will help immediately start the next round of test prep.

-Related: Top 5 Myths About the SAT
+Related: Debunk the Top 5 Myths About the SAT

 2. Adjust your studying based on your score report